guntitejasree/Customer-Management-Api/README.md

 # Customer Management API

 This is a Spring Boot-based RESTful API for managing customer data, built as part of a coding challenge.
-It supports full CRUD operations, real-time membership tier calculation based on `annualSpend` and `lastPurchaseDate`, and includes validation, OpenAPI documentation, unit testing, and H2 in-memory database support.
+It supports full CRUD operations, real-time membership tier calculation based on annualSpend and lastPurchaseDate, and includes validation, OpenAPI documentation, unit testing, and H2 in-memory database support.

 ## Technologies Used